microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/SpatialAwarenessGettingStarted.md

     ![Enable Spatial Awareness](../../Documentation/Images/SpatialAwareness/MRTKConfig_SpatialAwareness.png)

-1. Select the desired *Spatial Awareness System* implementation type.
+1. Select the desired Spatial Awareness system implementation type.
 The [`MixedRealitySpatialAwarenessSystem`](xref:Microsoft.MixedReality.Toolkit.SpatialAwareness.MixedRealitySpatialAwarenessSystem) is the default provided.

     ![Select the Spatial Awareness System Implementation](../../Documentation/Images/SpatialAwareness/SpatialAwarenessSelectSystemType.png)

 ### Register observers

+Services in the Mixed Reality Toolkit can have [Data Provider services](../Architecture/SystemsExtensionsProviders.md) that supplement the main service with platform specific data and implementation controls.
+An example of this is the Mixed Reality Input System which has [multiple data providers](../Input/InputProviders.html) to get controller and other related input information from various platform-specific APIs.

-Before the spatial awareness system can provide applications with data about the real-world, at least one spatial observer must be registered.
-Spatial observers are generally platform specific components that act as the provider for surfacing various types of mesh data from a platform specific endpoint (i.e HoloLens).
+The Spatial Awareness system is similar in that data providers supply the system with mesh data about the real-world.
+The Spatial Awareness profile must have at least one Spatial Observer registered.
+Spatial Observers are generally platform specific components that act as the provider for surfacing various types of mesh data from a platform specific endpoint (i.e HoloLens).

-1. Open or expand the Spatial Awareness System profile
+1. Open or expand the *Spatial Awareness System profile*

     ![Spatial Awareness System Profile](../../Documentation/Images/SpatialAwareness/SpatialAwarenessProfile.png)

-1. Click the "Add Spatial Observer" button
+1. Click the *"Add Spatial Observer"* button
-1. Select the desired Spatial Observer implementation type
+1. Select the desired *Spatial Observer implementation type*

     ![Select the Spatial Observer Implementation](../../Documentation/Images/SpatialAwareness/SpatialAwarenessSelectObserver.png)